amin3d/mega-menu/readme.txt

 Enhancements to the wp-admin Menu interface that allow for faster, more robust, and easier to edit menus.
 Also includes a Related Links Menu.

 == Description ==

-**NOTE: We do not currently offer support for this plugin.
-Use at your own risk.
-Thank you.**

 This is a plugin for WordPress 3.5+ that enhances the Menu experience in several ways: